-U.S. laws and regulations advance the sustainability of our nation's agricultural and forest systems in a variety of ways.
-Public policies address not only agriculture's impact on the environment, but also such related topics as worker safety, biodiversity and the safety of genetically modified crops.
+U.S. sustainability policies, laws, and regulations advance the sustainability of the nation's agricultural and forest systems in many ways.
+These policies address agriculture's impact on the environment and related topics like worker safety, biodiversity, and the safety of genetically modified crops.

 This set of papers summarizes major laws at the federal level, with references to state-level laws in some cases.
 For each major policy area or law, the paper provides an overview, background on why the policy was enacted, details on the program's operation and administration, and the statutory basis (normally references to the U.S. Code [U.S.C.], the compilation of U.S. federal laws).
-A separate document also provides links to web-based information on each policy area, with heavy emphasis on official U.S. government sites.

 The policies covered in this set of papers are not exhaustive, but represent the major laws that affect the crop, livestock, seafood and forestry sectors.
-In general, these laws either mandate particular actions to safeguard a sustainable environment or prohibit adverse actions - as in the case, for instance, of the Clean Water Act - or provide incentives for voluntary action on the part of producers that will also advance sustainability - for example, the Conservation Reserve Program.
+In general, these laws either mandate particular actions to safeguard a sustainable environment or prohibit adverse actions - for instance, the Clean Water Act - or provide incentives for voluntary action on the part of producers that will also advance sustainability - for example, the Conservation Reserve Program.

 Most of the policies are administered by either the Environmental Protection Agency or one of the agencies of the Department of Agriculture, but several other federal departments also have the leading role on particular policies.
-The summaries are accurate as of late 2014, and include changes made to several programs by the Agricultural Act of 2014 [2014 farm bill].
+The summaries are accurate as of late 2020, and include changes made to several programs by the Agricultural Act of 2018 (2018 farm bill).